nclslbrn/forsaken-ideas/README.md

 # Forsaken ideas

-P5.JS/THREE.JS/whatever libraries sketchbook build with Vite and Vue.
+JavaScript sketchbook build with Vite and Vue.

 Forsaken-Ideas is a workflow to create a gallery from a folder which contains many bundled project.